movableink/data-source.js/docs/token-builder.md

 ### HmacToken

-Replaces HMAC token with an HMAC signature generated from the token options
+Replaces HMAC token with an HMAC signature generated from the token options.

-O**ptions:**
+**Options:**

 - **stringToSign**